DIY Drop-In Sewing Table Hack

-I found this table at a flee market, and I just loved how quirky it was.
+I found a cute table at a flea market, and I just loved how quirky it was.
 It has crooked legs, a banged up and dented top, with paint splatters and cracks from the screws.
 I think that’s why I was so drawn to it – it has a workshop feel.
 I could do anything with/to this table and I wouldn’t feel like I ruined it.
-I’ve been using it as my sewing table for about a year now (since we’ve moved into the new house) and I really needed to improve it to quilt bigger quilts with my domestic machine.
+I’ve been using it as my sewing table for about a year now (since we’ve moved into the new house) and I really needed to improve it to be able to quilt bigger quilts with my domestic machine.

 This table had to get hacked!